streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Adjust [QuestsModule.kt](app/src/main/java/de/westnordost/streetcomplete/quests/QuestsModule.kt) file.
 It contains a big list of active quests, ordered by priority.
 Read [what governs their priority](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/QuestsModule.kt#L172-L195) but do not worry too much, it can be tweaked later.

 Add your quest to the list so that it will be loaded by the app.

+As this point you can run the app in emulator - everything should work and one of quests will appear twice.

 ## Quest anatomy